kristodev-tech/code-manager-git/README.md

 6. **Publish to GitHub**:
    - Click **Publish to GitHub**
    - Enter `owner/repo` and token
+   - *Reminder*Github wants your project folder(Repo name as a single name or with a dash between like this:
+     (codemanager or code-manager)
    - Choose options (commit release folder, push branch/tags)
    - Optionally **Store credentials** to the OS keychain (recommended)
    - The app will: